 If you can use Ensure, the company that makes it (Abbott) has a patient assistance program.
 You have to qualify financially, and be 100% dependent on the product, and there is an application process.
 However, if you do qualify, they usually send you a 3 month supply: Abbott Patient Assistance

-On Facebook there is a closed group called G-PACT: Supply Depot that is for people to donate and request medical supplies.
+- There is a closed Facebook group called G-PACT: Supply Depot that is for people to donate and request medical supplies.

-The nursing school at TST BOCES uses them for practice:
+- The nursing school at TST BOCES uses them for practice (not nutritional supplements):

 About one-third of our clients don’t have cancer themselves.
 They’re family members and friends of a person with cancer and they call us because they want to be helpful.
 They also have their own stresses and challenges.